jacobwis/problem-solving-with-algorithms-and-data-structures-using-python/README.md

   - Return the sum of a list of integers.
   - Convert an integer into it's string representation of any base.
   - Check if a string is a palindrome.
+  - Draw a Sierpinski triangle.
+  - Solve a Tower of Hanoi puzzle
+  - Draw a fractal tree

 ## Note
 I am still in the progress of working through this book and new code will be added daily